Skip to main content

 How many AI marks are acceptable on one page?

-We recommend one mark per page.
-Favor marking the places where AI meaningfully changes the outcome, and avoid treating the mark as decoration.
-If you do have multiple marks and the screen feels crowded, reduce marks before you shrink copy or layout.
-Use judgment and keep density tied to real AI involvement, not page real estate.
+We recommend a max of five per page.
+Favor marking the places where AI meaningfully changes the outcome, and avoid treating the mark as decoration—this means you should end up with fewer marks overall.
+If many items in a section are related to AI in some capacity, consider putting the mark on the section header instead.
+When multiple marks crowd the screen, reduce marks before shrinking copy or layout.
+Keep mark density tied to real AI involvement, not page real estate.